 The data are divided into 'enterprises' and 'local units'.
 An enterprise is the overall business organisation.
 A local unit is a 'plant', such as a factory, shop, branch, etc. In some cases, an enterprise will only have one local unit, and in other cases (such as a bank or supermarket), an enterprise will own many local units.

 For each company, data are available on employment, turnover, foreign ownership, and industrial activity based on Standard Industrial Classification (SIC)92, SIC 2003 or SIC 2007.
-Year of 'birth' (company start-up date) and 'death' (termination date) are also included, as well as anonymised postcodes for both enterprises and their local units.
+Year of 'birth' (company start-up date) and 'death' (termination date) are also included, as well as postcodes for both enterprises and their local units.
 Previously only pseudo-anonymised postcodes were available but now all postcodes are real.

-The VML is continually developing the BSD, and so researchers are strongly recommended to read all documentation pertaining to this dataset before using the data.
+The ONS is continually developing the BSD, and so researchers are strongly recommended to read all documentation pertaining to this dataset before using the data.

 Linking to other business studies

 These data contain IDBR reference numbers.
 These are anonymous but unique reference numbers assigned to business organisations.
 Their inclusion allows researchers to combine different business survey sources together.
 Researchers may consider applying for other business data to assist their research.

 For the ninth edition (October 2017), data and documentation for 2017 have been added.

 The following variables are available for enterprises and local units:

 Observations for enterprises also include a variable for ownership if the enterprise is part of a large group of companies.

 Local units have an additional 'death code' variable, which serves as an indicator as to why the plant closed (e.g. as a result of a merger).
 It should also be noted that there is no turnover information for individual plants.
 This is because the ONS does not collect financial information at the plant level, which is notoriously difficult, especially for manufacturing plants where often no financial transactions are processed.